FAQs

 * Does it hurt?

 No, the process is painless.
-A professional jeweler uses a micro-welding device that creates a small flash of light ("zap") to join the metal ends, without ever touching your skin.
+We use a micro-welding device that creates a small flash of light ("zap") to join the metal ends, without ever touching your skin.
+A protective piece of leather is used to protect the skin during the process.

-With proper care, your permanent jewelry can last for months or years.
+With proper care, your permanent jewelry can last for many years.
 However, it is fine jewelry and not indestructible; it can break if subjected to enough force or snagged on objects.

 * What materials are used?

-How Common materials include 14k solid gold, gold-filled, and sterling silver.
-Solid gold options are often recommended as they are durable and won't tarnish over time.
+Common materials include 14k solid gold, gold-filled, and sterling silver.
+We use 14k gold/rose gold filled and sterling silver.

 Yes.
 Despite its name, you can remove permanent jewelry by cutting the chain at the jump ring (the welded spot) with a pair of scissors or nail clippers.